danilojoncic/SQL-As-Mongo-App/README.md

 3. Ensure that you have MongoDB installed and running on the local machine or specify the MongoDB server address in the app settings.

-4. Configure MongoDB connection settings in `database.settings.Settings` class.
+4. Configure MongoDB connection settings in `Credentials` class if necessary.
 Replace the placeholders with your MongoDB server credentials:

 ```java
 public class Settings {